-Sure, you can buy the love of your life a bunch of flowers or pay for a swanky meal at a posh restaurant, but true romantics know it’s the thought that counts come Valentine’s day.
+Sure, you can send the love of your life a bunch of flowers or buy them a swanky present, but true romantics know it’s the thought that counts come Valentine’s day.
 And nothing shows how much you care quite like an old-school love poem.

 Here we take inspiration from the master himself – Shakespeare – to give you all the tools you need to craft a love note that will outlast any rose.